How did traveling become my job?

 Marion Pelouzet, the founder.

-Passionate about travel and crafts, I decided to make my passions my job.
+Passionate about travel and handicrafts, I have decided to turn my passions into my profession.

-For me, the important thing in a decoration object is not only its aesthetics.
-It is also and especially its history, its symbolism.
-I like to call my finds my "treasures".
+For me, what's important in a decorative object is not just its aesthetics.
+It's also, and above all, its history, its symbolism.
+I like to call my finds my "treasures."
 Each piece is unique.
-I follow my instinct, my emotions in my selection.
-I named my concept THEM.
-In recognition of THEM, all the artisans with whom she collaborates.
-One of THEM's flagship products is the Berber carpet from Morocco, which has been much talked about in the world of decoration for several years.
+I follow my instincts, my emotions in my selection.
+I named my concept Them in gratitude to THEM, all those artisans with whom she collaborates.
+One of Them's flagship products is the Moroccan Berber carpet, which has been talked about a lot in the world of decoration in recent years.

-A fashionable product where prices often tend to soar.
-Based on this observation, I have rethought the sale of this handmade object which is dear to my heart.
-No purchase on fairs such as Maison et Objets, or even in the Souk of Marrakech where many intermediaries intervened and inflated the price, but a direct collaboration with the craftsmen.
+A trendy product where prices often tend to soar.
+Starting from this observation, I reconsidered the sale of this artisanal object that is dear to me.
+No purchasing at trade shows like Maison et Objet, or even in the Souk of Marrakech where many intermediaries intervened and inflated the price, but a direct collaboration with the artisans.

-Several times a year, I go to the source, to meet Berber weavers in the mountains of the Middle Atlas.
-This elimination of intermediaries allows me to buy at the right price and then to offer you... the right price.
-An ethical mode of operation that allows me to make Berber carpets affordable but also to have total control over the remuneration of talented Berber carpet weavers.
+Several times a year, I go to the source, to meet Berber women weavers in the Middle Atlas Mountains.
+This elimination of intermediaries allows me to buy at a fair price in order to then offer you... a fair price.
+An ethical way of functioning that allows me to make Berber carpets affordable but also to have total control over the payment of the talented Berber women weavers.

 Discover my selection of Berber carpets here